coderefinery/DEPRECATED-software-licensing/talk.md

 ## Questions we will try to answer

-- Can I copy-paste code from Stack Overflow into my code?
+- Can you copy-paste code from Stack Overflow into your code?
 - Who owns the code you write?
 - Where does derivative work start and end?
 - How can you protect your ideas, names, and implementations?